You will need

 Make the boxes

 - Everyone should write or draw positive messages on pieces of paper and pop them into their box.
-Why not try writing a message for a friend’s box?
+Why not try writing a message for someone who lives in your household?
+This is where the list from ‘Plan the boxes’ comes in handy.

 Share the boxes

-- Everyone should take it in turns to show everyone their box and share some of the things they’ve put it in.
+- Everyone should take it in turns to show off their box and share some of the things they’ve put it in.

 - Everyone should keep an eye out for trends or similar ideas – did lots of people include the same item?